kevydotvinu/ocp-ipi-baremetal-lab/README.md

 |:-:|:-:|:-:|:-:|:-:|
 |Provisioner node|[Fedora CoreOS](https://getfedora.org/en/coreos/download/)|20|80 GB|240 GB|

 > Enable nested virtualization if the host is a VM.
-For example, in Red Hat Virtualization, enable the `Pass-Through Host CPU` CPU option in the Virtual Machine settings (Under the Host section).
+In Red Hat Virtualization, enable the `Pass-Through Host CPU` CPU option in the Virtual Machine settings (Under the Host section).
+In VMware ESXi, enable `Hardware virtualization` (Expose hardware assisted virtualization to the guest OS).
+This can be checked using the `virt-host-validate` command from the VM itself.
+The output of the command should provide `QEMU: Checking for hardware virtualization : PASS`.

 > Use the Testing release stream of Fedora CoreOS.
 > ```bash